conjurinc/apidocs/api.md

 <route>
 ```

-NOTE: If you have the Conjur CLI installed you can get a pre-formatted token with:
+NOTE: If you have the Conjur CLI installed you can get a pre-formatted access token with:

 ```
 conjur authn authenticate -H
 ```

-Properties of the token include:
+Properties of the access token include:

 * It is JSON.
 * It carries the login name and other data in a payload.